Fritz Mauthner: Early life

-Fritz Mauthner was born in 1849, as the fourth of six children of Emmanuel and Amalie Mauthner.
+Fritz Mauthner was born on 22 November 1849 into an assimilated, well-to-do Jewish family from Hořice in Bohemia (now in the Czech Republic).
+He was born as the fourth of six children of Emmanuel and Amalie Mauthner.
 The Mauthners were a wealthy Jewish family who did not practise their faith.
 Mauthner's grandfather was a follower of Frankism.
 Mauthner describes his father in the autobiography as having "literally grown up without knowledge of any catechism" and his educated mother, who took care of the children's education, as "anti-religious".
 Mauthner's family spoke German, unlike most of the Bohemian population.
 His parents were proud of the fact that they spoke German.
 Mauthner learned German through his family, Czech through his nursemaid and a little Hebrew through a private teacher.
 Philosopher Gershon Weiler suggests that "it is unlikely that he ever passed beyond the point of mastering the alphabet" in Hebrew.
 As a German-speaking Jew in the Bohemian region of the Austrian Empire, Mauthner belonged to a double minority and struggled to find a sense of belonging.
 This experience is cited in later years as formative for his intellectual development.
 In the autobiography, Mauthner writes "I do not understand at all if a Jew born in a Slavic region of Austria is not pushed into linguistic research."

 In 1855, the five-year-old Mauthner moved to Prague with his family to be educated.
 Mauthner received private lessons, attended a private Jewish school (Klippschule) and later two secondary schools.
 In his autobiography he writes disparagingly about the low standard of the schools.
 He considered himself highly gifted and was resentful of the school system.
 His autobiography is largely a critique of the school system of the time, which was limited to corporal punishment and learning by rote.

 Mauthner wanted to become a writer; his father wanted him to become a merchant.
 They agreed that he would study jurisprudence at Charles University in Prague.
 Mauthner studied jurisprudence from 1869 to 1873.
 At the university, Mauthner attended lectures in philosophy, music, physics, art history, medicine and theology.
 He read Arthur Schopenhauer and Ernst Mach, under whom he also attended lectures.

 Mauthner passed the first state examination in law and worked as a theatre critic, writer and poet alongside his studies.
 With the death of his father in 1874, Mauthner broke off his studies.
 He published unsuccessful volumes of poetry, and worked as a journalist and playwright.
 His play Anna premiered at the Estates Theatre in 1874, but was discontinued after only a few performances.
 The comedy Die leidige Geldfrage (The tiresome question of money) was shown in Prague and Berlin in 1876.